allebb/conductor/README.md

 sudo conductor letsencrypt {appname}
 ```

-Once you have generated the SSL certificate you will need to edit and comment out/uncomment the required configuration for the required Nginx virtual host file.
-Run the command ``conductor edit {appname}`` to edit the configuration file.
+Once the SSL certificate has been generated, Conductor will ask if you want to enable the SSL virtual host configuration automatically.
+The default answer is yes.

+If you already have a LetsEncrypt certificate and only want to enable the SSL virtual host blocks, without requesting a certificate, run ``sudo conductor letsencrypt {appname} --enable``.

+If you want to disable the SSL virtual host blocks and restore the default HTTP block, without deleting a certificate, run ``sudo conductor letsencrypt {appname} --disable``.

 Your SSL certificates will automatically be renewed as required.

 If you want to remove an SSL certificate from your server you should use ``sudo conductor letsencrypt {appname} --delete``.
+This will also reset the virtual host back to the default HTTP block.

 If you wish to force a renewal of the SSL certificate you can use ``sudo conductor letsencrypt {appname} --force-renew``.